Lake Louise Hikes: 10 Trails We Recommend as Locals

 The Little Beehive hike pays off almost immediately with an excellent viewpoint.
 From here you can see Mirror Lake, Mt.
 Fairview (2,744 m), the Chateau Lake Louise and even as far as the Lake Louise ski resort on the far side of the valley.

-View of Fairmont Chateau Lake Louise from hiking trail to Little Beehive lookout.
+View of Fairmont Chateau Lake Louise from the hiking trail to Little Beehive lookout.

 Views from the Little Beehive hiking trail.